 - Co-Chairing the Long Island Sound Caucus and delivering vast quantities of funding for the Long Island Sound Program, National Estuaries Program and SeaGrant.

 - Introducing and passing into law his Adult Day Health Care legislation for disabled veterans and opening a new health care clinic for East End veterans.

 - Co-authoring a bipartisan resolution (H.Res.
 246) that passed the House in 2019 opposing the anti-Israel and anti-Semitic Boycott, Divestment, and Sanctions movement.

 - Successfully resolving over 17,000 constituent cases in favor of NY-1 residents.

-The only Jewish Republican in Congress, Lee co-chairs the House Republican Israel Caucus, and serves on the House Foreign Affairs Committee, Veterans Affairs Committee, and Transportation and Infrastructure Committee.
-Additionally, he sits on seven subcommittees also serving as Vice Chairman of the Subcommittee on Aviation.
+One of only two Jewish Republicans in Congress, Lee co-chairs the House Republican Israel Caucus, and serves on the House Foreign Affairs Committee and Financial Services Committee.
+He also serves on four House Subcommittees, including as Ranking Member of the Foreign Affairs Subcommittee on Oversight and Investigations.